financer-exchange/financer-std/README.md

 3\.
 Import a module and start using it.
 For example:

 ```
-use ferum_std::fixed_point_64::{Self, FixedPoint64};
+use financer_std::fixed_point_64::{Self, FixedPoint64};
 ...
 let one = fixed_point_64::from_u64(1000, 3);
 ```

 ## Documentation

-There are some quick examples below for each module, but if you want to see more extensive docs for all the functions, checkout the [Ferum Standard Library Docs](https://ferum.gitbook.io/ferum-standard-library/).
+There are some quick examples below for each module, but if you want to see more extensive docs for all the functions, checkout the [Financer Standard Library Docs](https://financer.gitbook.io/financer-standard-library/).

 ## Quick Examples

 ### Fixed Point ([Full Docs](docs/fixed\_point\_64.md))

 ```
-use ferum_std::fixed_point_64::{Self, FixedPoint64};
+use financer_std::fixed_point_64::{Self, FixedPoint64};

 /// Create fixed points from input.
 let a = fixed_point_64::from_u64(1024, 3); // 1.024